pterayan/ausjdocs-analysis/README.md

 └── README.md                 # (This file)
 ```

----

-## **Deployment (Optional)**

-This site can be deployed directly using Netlify:

-1. Connect the GitHub repo to Netlify
-2. No build command required
-3. Publish directory: `.`
-4. Netlify will serve `index.html` as the homepage

----

 ## **Purpose**

 This project is mainly exploratory — intended as a reflective resource for: